Frequently Asked Questions:

 How/When can I submit a screenplay?

-Any UO student can submit a screenplay by emailing it to our club email account, firstname.lastname@example.org.
-We usually take screenplay submissions at the beginning of Fall Term and Winter Term, for more specific dates we’ll post on our Facebook page: facebook.com/UniversityFilmOrganization.
+Any UO student can submit a screenplay by emailing it to our club email account, email@example.com.
+We usually take screenplay submissions at the beginning of Fall Term and Winter Term, and at the end of Spring Term.
+For more specific dates we’ll post on our Facebook page: facebook.com/UniversityFilmOrganization.

 How/When can I sign up to direct, produce, or be director of photography for an Official Production?

 We pass a sign-up sheet around the room for Director, Producer, or Director of Photography during our club meeting after we have selected a script.
-We usually hold interviews for these positions the weekend of that club meeting.
+We hold interviews for these positions at a specified date.

 What crew positions are available on the productions?